 - CO1.
-Demonstrate the knowledge on robotic material handling and assembly systems. - CO2.
+Demonstrate knowledge of robotic material handling and assembly systems. - CO2.
 Demonstrate the knowledge of expert systems in robotic performance testing and safety - CO3.
-Demonstrate the knowledge on various cooperative and SWARM robots and its applications. - CO4.
+Demonstrate knowledge of various cooperative and SWARM robots and its applications. - CO4.
 Analyze robotic configurations and specifications for field and service applications. - CO5.
 Demonstrate the core concepts of robots in medical applications.